 Other lenses include wide-angle lenses, standard lenses, telephoto lenses, macro lenses, etc., and they all differ due to focal length.

 4. What type of autofocus mode should I use?

 Since the days of just two autofocus modes have passed, your DSLR might come equipped with a few different modes.
-So, here’s a brief explanation of what each does.
-The AF tracking in your camera is constantly tracking the object to focus when you take a photo.
+So, here’s an explanation of what each does.
+The AF tracking in your camera constantly tracks the object to focus on when you take a photo.

 First off, you have the single or one-shot mode.
 This is comparatively simple and one of the most used modes.
-You have to press the button halfway through before capturing to lock the focus.
-This mode isn’t very intuitive, however.
-If the object or the camera moves, you will have to lock the focus again.
+It would be best to press the button halfway through before capturing to lock the focus.
+This mode isn’tisn’t intuitive, however.
+You must lock the focus again if the object or the camera moves.

 You can also use the automatic mode, where the camera locks the focus of the object by itself.
-Many cameras also have group and dynamic autofocus modes that focus several points in one capture.
+Many cameras also have a group and dynamic autofocus modes focusing on several points in one capture.
 In dynamic mode, the objects can move, and the camera will lock the focus separately with each photo.

 5. Can I put FX lenses on my DX camera?

 When we talked about the Nikon d500 versus the Nikon d750, we looked at two different sensors: the APS DX frame sensor and the FX frame sensor, respectively.
 The models with these sensors have their respective lenses, but Nikon has made its cameras cross-compatible with each category.
 This means that both the Nikon d500 and the Nikon d750 can exchange lenses and still work.